-Occupational diseases are those diseases which are sustained by the worker during the course of their work.
+Occupational diseases are the illness sustained by the worker during the course of their employment or due to the nature of work.
 Schedule III of the Workmen Compensation Act provides the list of occupational diseases.
-This schedule is divided into three parts, the diseases in Part A & B are excluded from coverage.
+This schedule is divided into three parts – the diseases in Part A & B are excluded from policy coverage.

-Workmen compensation insurance companies also offer an add-on coverage for compressed air disease and Part C diseases in the schedule of WC act.
+Workmen compensation insurance companies also offer add-on coverage for compressed air disease and Part C occupational diseases covered under a Workmen Compensation act.

-Here is the Part C of Schedule III of WC Act covered under workmen compensation insurance:
+Below is Part C of Schedule III of WC Act occupational diseases covered under workmen compensation insurance:

-- Diseases which are Infectious and parasitic, contracted in an occupation where there is a contamination risk
+- Infectious and parasitic diseases contracted in an occupation with high contamination risk

 - Diseases caused by work in compressed air

-- Diseases caused by lead or its toxic compounds
+- Infections caused by lead or its toxic compounds

 - Poisoning by organophosphorus compounds